coderolls/coderolls-blog/_posts/java-files-io/2021-01-03-read-file-using-bufferreader.md

 	}

 	/**
-	 * A method to read file content line by line using the BufferReader
+	 * A method to read file content line by line using the BufferedReader
 	 * readLine() method
 	 *
 	 * @param bufferedReader